 For now, you need to focus on one thing at a time, and by doing so you will get to the next point on your list much faster.
 Your plan for getting out of debt and being more financially secure could look like this:

 - Save an emergency fund of £1,000 by setting aside £X per month

 - Pay off at least £X of debt per month/pay off all debt by [date]

 - Start investing £X per month in a stock and shares, or in an ISA or pension

 This is just an example, and your own situation and plans might look completely different.
 But the idea is that when you have a plan like this in place, you can figure out how long each step will take, and budget accordingly.

-By following these three steps you will be well on your way towards the financial life you dream of, and can avoid slowing yourself down by getting side-tracked and taking de-tours along the way.If you want to make progress, you have to commit to one financial goal at a timeClick To Tweet
+By following these four steps you will be well on your way towards the financial life you dream of, and can avoid slowing yourself down by getting side-tracked and taking de-tours along the way.If you want to make progress, you have to commit to one financial goal at a timeClick To Tweet

 Ask yourself “What are my financial priorities?” and “What can I do to speed up my financial success today?

 - Money Mindset: How to Change Your Mindset for Financial Success - November 28, 2023

 - The Wealth of Health: Investing in Your Body - October 10, 2023